 3.17.
 User: Any person, including faculty members, staff members, students, patients, and anyone else such as contractors, consultants, interns, and temporary employees, who accesses and uses institutional IT Resources.

 R345-4.
 Policy: Each institution and its colleges, departments, and divisions, shall take measures to protect Personally Identifiable Information that is stored, processed, or transmitted using IT Resources under their control.
 Institutions will adopt these measures and review their security methods with the ISO at regular intervals to ensure they are using best practices.

+4.X.
+Institutions shall adopt and strive to implement the Center for Internet Security (CIS) Controls as a guiding security framework and the minimum institutional security standard.
+Institutions may implement additional frameworks, standards, or regulations as required by law, contract, or specific circumstances.
+Each institution should develop and maintain a written information security plan and program informed by the CIS standard and other applicable requirements.

+4.X.
+Institutions shall design reasonable and appropriate security procedures informed by their written security plan to prevent unauthorized individuals or organizations from accessing IT Resources that store, process, or transmit Personally Identifiable Information or any IT Resources that provide a possible vector or avenue to a breach of PII or Critical IT resources.

 4.1.
 Institutions shall design reasonable and appropriate security procedures to prevent unauthorized individuals or organizations from accessing IT Resources which store, process, or transmit Personally Identifiable Information.